koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 OK, let's replace the `rootPath` with `buildParentPath` function.

-The test is still failed.
+The tests are still failed.
-Because `mkdirSync` doesn't create a directory recursively.
-So I add `recursive` option for that.

-But the test is still failed.
-`mkdirSync` can't create a directory if it's already there.
+Because `mkdirSync` doesn't create a directory recursively and `mkdirSync` throw an error if the directory is already there.
-So I check whether existing the directory or not.

 ```ts
 const buildParentPath = (instance: Instance | TextInstance): string => {